Blog written by Phil McGrath

 Cyd Ynni supports community groups in various towns, including Caernarfon, Llanberis, Llanaelhaearn, Felinheli, Beth, Capel Curig, Llithfaen, Y Fron, Llannor, and Llanrug.
 We assess the suitability of solar panels and batteries, analyse energy use, attend committee meetings, liaise with contractors, identify funding, and write applications.

-In February 2023, we secured an additional £183,000 from the National Lottery Community Fund to further our renewable energy projects.
+In February 2023, we secured an additional £188,000 from the Welsh Government Energy Service to further our renewable energy projects**.
 Over the past six months, we have supported communities to draw down £113,000.

 Community Halls